nroi/cpcache/README.md

 configuration, does not bother you with 404 errors and it allows you to utilize the full bandwidth even as multiple clients download the same file at the same time.

+## Current Status
+Beta.
+More testing is required for parallel downloads and content-ranges.

 ## How it works

 For each incoming GET request, cpcache checks if it can serve the request from